gear-foundation/vara-wiki/docs/intro.md

 ---
-title: About Vara Network
+title: Vara Network
 sidebar_position: 1
-sidebar_label: About Vara Network
+sidebar_label: Intro
 ---

 **Vara** is advansed smart contract L1 network based on Substrate and Gear Protocol.

-**Vara Network** can be considered mostly as a test-bed for optimizations and experiments.
-It will have the utility of a single-chain, high-performance, lowest latency network.
-Once it is live, it will live forever and will never lose any user data.
+**Vara Network** can be considered mostly as a test bed for optimizations and experiments.
+It will have the utility of a single-chain, high-performance, lowest-latency network.
+Once it is life, it will live forever and will never lose any user data.
 It will have very little governance.
-Gaming, payments and experimental use cases will likely be best suited for Vara.
+Gaming, payments, and experimental use cases will likely be best suited for Vara.

 The main features of Vara network are: